techyugadi/hsqldb_docker/README.md

 # Build

-To build your docker using the Dockerfile in this repository copy the Dockerfile to your local machine and run:
+To build your docker using the Dockerfile in this repository copy the Dockerfile  and hsqldb.jar to the same directory on your local machine and run:

 sudo docker build -t="your_user/hsqldb" .

 (Replace your_user by your user name)

+We have user HSQLDB v2.3.2 here.
+Replace the jar with a newer one if available.

 # Run